JamesLowther/blog/Projects/LED Matrix - ISS Tracker.md

 $$y=\sqrt{r\cos{\theta}}$$
 $$z=\sqrt{r\sin{\theta}\sin{\varphi}}$$

 When given standard latitude and longitude values as input, $\theta$ is the complement of the latitude, or co-latitude, and $\varphi$ is the complement of the longitude. $r$ is the radius of the sphere.
+The following image from the [Wikipedia](https://en.wikipedia.org/wiki/Spherical_coordinate_system) article helps illustrate this.

+> [!Note]
-The following image from the [Wikipedia](https://en.wikipedia.org/wiki/Spherical_coordinate_system) article helps illustrate this. ***Note: I switched the equations for y and z to allow y to represent the vertical axis.***
+> I switched the equations for y and z to allow y to represent the vertical axis.

 ![[../Files/spherical.png]]